 The only odd feeling was that after marking your Bib and checking your wristband, you were made to line up to get your stuff.
 The first station was the bag section where a few people which in charge of an item will take turn to fill up your bag – empty bag, an apple, a pair fruit, a banana, a can of Lucozade.
 Makes me felt like those jail scenes. – moderate thumbs up.

 The next station was the finisher T and medal station.
 The staff were friendly and efficient in handling the items – thumbs up.

 The result was instantaneous.
 Runner’s timing result and E-Certificate:

 http://www.kl-marathon.com/results/.
 You can use the mobile app called Standard Chartered KL Marathon to track yours and your friends result.
 You can even replay the minute by minute tracking simulation run of those timing you had clocked.

-I felt that the organizer of this event is setting the trend to the marathon scene in this country.
+I felt that the organiser of this event is setting the trend for the marathon scene in this country.
 Very advance. – Big thumbs up.

 Congratulations to all my SRR running buddies:

 |1||Chan Wing Lam||3:44.41|

 |4||Foo Chee Chung||4:00.53|